abhisheks008/DL-Simplified/Sugarcane Leaf Disease Detection/readme.md

 1. **Data Loading and Exploration:**
    - Loaded the dataset and explored its structure.
-   - Understand the distribution of the samples in the dataset through visualization.
+   - Understanding the distribution of the samples in the dataset through visualization.

 2. **Data Splitting:**
    - Split the dataset into training, validation, and test sets using a ratio of 60:20:20.